labyrinthinesecurity/magma/README.md

 ## Drift scenario

-Run a regular cron job to check if the depoyed NSGs have drifted from the set of allow and block axioms stored in cache (also stored in the recording directory)
+Run a regular cron job to check if the depoyed NSGs have drifted from the set of allow and block axioms stored in cache (also stored in the golden source)
 ```
 ./magma --drift --direction Inbound
 ```